Athletics at the 2012 Summer Olympics – Men's 110 metres hurdles: Competition format

 Despite a larger field than past years, the competition narrowed from four rounds to three.
 The men's 110 metres hurdles competition consisted of heats (Round 1), semifinals, and a final.
 The fastest competitors from each race in the heats qualified for the semifinals along with the fastest overall competitors not already qualified that were required to fill the available spaces in the semifinals.

 Records

-Prior to this competition, the existing world and Olympic records were as follows:
+Prior to this competition, the existing world record, Olympic record, and world leading time were as follows:

 The following national record was set during this competition.

 Schedule

 After two Games in which all rounds were on separate days, the 2012 schedule returned to having the semifinals and final on the same day.